 - Remember something is better than nothing when it comes to exercise!

 Most people require 6-8 hours of sleep per night which is about 1/3 of our lifetime experience.
-Sleep is restorative, it enables the body and mind to rejuvenate, reenergize, and restore.
-As a person sleeps, it is thought that the brain performs vital housekeeping tasks, such as organizing long-term memory, integrating new information, and repairing and renewing tissue, nerve cells and other biochemical’s.
+Sleep is restorative, it enables the body and mind to rejuvenate, re-energize, and restore.
+As a person sleeps, it is thought that the brain performs vital housekeeping tasks, such as: long-term memory organization; integration of new information; and tissue, nerve cell, and other biochemical repair and renewal.
 Sleep allows the body to rest and the mind to sort out past, present, and future activities and feelings.

 Sleep Deprivation and College Students

 Many studies have shown that high school and college students are typically sleep deprived and that sleep is the first thing to be compromised when trying to juggle school, work and fun.
-The average sleep-deprived student may experience impaired performance, irritability, lack of concentration, and daytime drowsiness.
+The consequences of chronic sleep deprivation/sleep debt are serious.
+An average sleep-deprived student may experience impaired performance, irritability, lack of concentration, and daytime drowsiness.
 They are less alert, attentive, and unable to concentrate effectively.
 Additionally, because sleep is linked to restorative processes in the immune system, sleep deprivation in a normal adult causes a biological response similar to the body fighting off an infection.
 Persistent sleep deprivation can cause significant mood swings, erratic behavior, hallucinations, and in the most extreme, yet rare cases, death.
+Sleep deprivation has also been linked to an increase in motor vehicle accidents, deficiencies in short-term memory, focus and attention as well as depressed mood and a decrease in the ability to control appetite.

 To find out more about sleep disorders such as insomnia, sleep apnea, narcolepsy, etc click on the following link: